FROM THE DESK OF OUR EDITOR

 WE WANT YOU!

 You’ve probably figured out by now that your CAS Collectors Quarterly doesn’t write itself.
 We want (and need) you!
 Included with this mailing is a “Chat Room” form.
-Just fill it out and send it (with a photo of your choice, if you have one ), and we’ll feature you in an upcoming issue!
-Plus, if you have a favorite antique mall or shop in your part of the world, just jot down some notes about it, and send those (along with a brochure or flyer, if available), and we’ll take it from there, for an upcoming “Antique Mall of the Quarter” article.
+Just fill it out and send it (with a photo of your choice, if you have one), and we’ll feature you in an upcoming issue!
+Plus, if you have a favorite antique mall or shop in your part of the world, jot down some notes about it, and send those (along with a brochure or flyer, if available), and we’ll take it from there, for an upcoming “Antique Mall of the Quarter” article.
 Emails can be sent to Editor Don: (donaldbrian@msn.com) or mailed to: Donald-Brian Johnson, 3329 South 56th St., #611, Omaha, NE 68106.

 We’ll be crossing our fingers in hopes of your contributions, and offering our thanks in advance!